20 Best Books on Protein Engineering

 8."Mucus in Health and Disease―II (Advances in Experimental Medicine and Biology)" by Eric Chantler

-“Mucus in Health and Disease―II (Advances in Experimental Medicine and Biology)” Book Review: This book is valuable for biochemists, anatomists, biologists and clinicians who are involved in the study of mucus.
-It provides structure and function of mucus at various sites of the body.
-The book explains biosynthesis of general mucus glycoproteins and physical properties of mucus.
-It also gives the biochemical and clinical aspects of mucus in respiratory, gastrointestinal and urogenital tracts.
+“Mucus in Health and Disease―II (Advances in Experimental Medicine and Biology)” Book Review: This book is a valuable resource for biochemists, anatomists, biologists, and clinicians engaged in the study of mucus.
+It offers comprehensive insights into the structure and function of mucus across different regions of the body.
+The book covers various topics, including the biosynthesis of general mucus glycoproteins, the physical properties of mucus, and the biochemical and clinical aspects of mucus in the respiratory, gastrointestinal, and urogenital tracts.

 9."Recent Advances in Transthyretin Evolution, Structure and Biological Functions" by Samantha J Richardson and Vivian Cody

-“Recent Advances in Transthyretin Evolution, Structure and Biological Functions” Book Review: This book describes the protein evolution, medical and clinical research of transthyretin (TTR).
-The book discusses transthyretin, which is involved in transport of thyroid hormones and is required for growth and development of the brain.
-It tells that more than 80 point mutations in transthyretin cause various illnesses and can be treated by liver transplants.
-This book examines evolution of transthyretin ranging from humans to bacteria, invertebrate animals and plants.
+“Recent Advances in Transthyretin Evolution, Structure and Biological Functions” Book Review: This book provides an in-depth exploration of transthyretin (TTR), covering its protein evolution, medical research, and clinical implications.
+It delves into the role of transthyretin in transporting thyroid hormones and its significance in brain growth and development.
+The book highlights how over 80 point mutations in transthyretin can lead to different illnesses, which can be treated through liver transplants.
+Additionally, it offers a comprehensive examination of the evolutionary aspects of transthyretin, spanning from humans to bacteria, invertebrate animals, and plants.

 advertisement